phil jeffrey:: Texas, April 2008 trip report

 The San Antonio Dollar rent-a-car was a little small, and the PT Cruiser I was given had no cruise control, but after that there was an uneventful drive to Kerrville - seeing some Common Ravens en route - and then via US-41 and FM-1340 to Kerr WMA for scouting and to look for target birds.
 I got to Kerr WMA at 1:30pm - not your most auspicious birding time.
 Stopping at the first picnic shelter to check out some Blue-gray Gnatcatchers singing, I also heard and then saw a male Golden-cheeked Warbler.
 This was the shelter at the "Axe" interpretive display.
 At the check-in station there's a specific Black-capped Vireo map and birder sign-in sheet, so I went further on to the second shelter (the "Fire" interpretive display) which was supposed to be a good location for them.
 And by some miracle there were two male Black-capped Vireos having a little territorial dispute and singing out in the open within 10 minutes.
 This was in the afternoon, so the odds against that sort of thing were high.
 I spent another two hours at Kerr, mostly at this second location, and I also picked up Common Raven, Myiarchus sp. (best guess: Ash-throated), Orange-crowned Warbler, Nashville Warbler, Chipping Sparrow, Clay-colored Sparrow, Rufous-crowned Sparrow, Lark Sparrow (singing) and White-eyed Vireo.
 The Gnatcatchers were just about the most numerous bird.
 I only saw one Golden-cheeked and two Black-capped Vireos but these were the targets for the first and second day of the trip.
 Black-capped Vireo was US#601.

-Owing to the very early start and the lack of other target birds, I just did a little scenic driving in the later afternoon down FM-1340 and TX-39 before checking into the Motel 6 in Kerrville for the night - I was feeling pretty tired.
-Both river valleys are very scenic, but if anything FM-1340 is more so since the valley is narrower and less developed and hews close to the Guadalupe River.
+Owing to the very early start and the lack of other target birds, I just did a little scenic driving in the later afternoon down FM-1340 and TX-39 before checking into the Motel 6 in Kerrville for the night - I was feeling pretty tired. [update 2018: Motel 6 disclaimer: I had largely stopped usingthis chain because of their high average ineptitude, but the final straw is their overt racism] Both river valleys are very scenic, but if anything FM-1340 is more so since the valley is narrower and less developed and hews close to the Guadalupe River.
 Scissor-tailed Flycatcher and probable Western Kingbird were hunting from wires in northern Kerrville at dusk.

 Leaving Kerrville at 6:20am I headed in twilight down scenic 39 and FM-1340 back to Kerr WMA.
 Getting there at 7am it still seemed a little dark, aided by the overcast - sunrise was probably closer to 7:30am.
 I heard Golden-cheeked Warbler at the first picnic shelter, and after a little while at the second shelter saw a pair of Black-capped Vireos moving quietly through the brush.
 Also there were Chipping and Clay-colored Sparrows, Lark Sparrow, Ash-throated Flycatcher, I discovered the Wild Turkeys were fed either by design or by scavenging deer feed.
 Blue-gray Gnatcatchers were everywhere just as the previous day.
 After some patience at this location I got a good look at a singing Black-capped Vireo and a singing male Golden-cheeked Warbler popped up not 20 yards away.
 I saw the other Golden-cheeked Warbler on the way out of the park.